Academic Information

 Registration

-Students newly admitted to graduate programs in Arts & Sciences receive information about creating a WUSTL Key (a university login identity credential) from the university registrar.
+Students newly admitted to graduate programs in Arts & Sciences receive information about creating a WUSTL Key (a university login identity credential) from the university.
 The WUSTL Key is an account that is used to register for courses online via WebSTAC during open registration periods.
 All registrations require online approval by the student's faculty advisor and are monitored by the Office of Graduate Studies, Arts & Sciences.

 Credit Units